 Michigan Retail Index

-Michigan retail businesses project only a 1.4 percent increase in their own sales this year, following a poor holiday shopping season and a worse January, according to the Michigan Retail Index, a joint project of Michigan Retail Association (MRA) and the Federal Reserve Bank of Chicago.
+Sales and short-term forecasts for Michigan retail businesses improved during February, but they still have a lot of frozen ground to make up after the extreme winter, according to the latest Michigan Retail Index, a joint project of Michigan Retailers Association (MRA) and the Federal Reserve Bank of Chicago.

-The January survey showed 30 percent of retailers increased sales over the same month last year, while 46 percent recorded declines and 24 percent reported no change.
-The results create a seasonally adjusted performance index of 42.5, down from 50.5 in December.
-A year ago January the index was at 57.9.
+The February survey of MRA members showed 42 percent of retailers increased sales over the same month last year, while 46 percent recorded declines and 12 percent reported no change.
+The results create a seasonally adjusted performance index of 49, up from 42.5 in January but short of the important 50 mark.

-Looking forward, 45 percent of retailers expect sales during February–April to increase over the same period last year, while 20 percent project a decrease and 35 percent no change.
-That puts the seasonally adjusted outlook index at 58.5, down from 63.3 in December.
-A year ago January it was 74.7.
+Looking forward, 54 percent of retailers expect sales during March–May to increase over the same period last year, while 19 percent project a decrease and 27 percent no change.
+That puts the seasonally adjusted outlook index at 61.7, up from 58.5 in January but below 67.3 a year ago.

 Across the nation, February retail sales excluding autos and gasoline rose 0.3 percent, slightly better than expected, according to the U.S. Commerce Department.
 That followed a revised 0.6 percent decline in January.